Bill Dykes (singer)

-Bill Dykes (born Howard William Dykes in Cincinnati, Ohio, in 1946) is an American gospel music singer.
+Howard William "Bill" Dykes (born 1946) is an American gospel music singer.

-The son of a Baptist preacher, Dykes became his father's music director at age 12 because there was no one else to serve and he was willing to do it.
-Since then he has had the privilege of being mentored musically by several of the greatest musicians in gospel music, and has sung throughout all of North America and in other countries, in literally thousands of churches.
+The son of a Baptist preacher, Dykes became his father's music director at 12 years old.
+He has performed in thousands of churches throughout the North American continent and internationally.

 History

-Dykes started singing with The Chancellor Quartet from Hamilton, Ohio, when he was just 19 years old.
-Big Dave Stewart sang bass, Floyd Arthur Jr. (quartet founder) sang lead, Frank Ferrell sang tenor, and Dykes sang baritone.
+Dykes started singing as a baritone with The Chancellor Quartet from Hamilton, Ohio, when he was 19 years old.

-Dykes then joined The Rhythm Masters from Cincinnati, featuring Buddy Lyles (of The Florida Boys), Dan Hubbard, Grady "Chico" Nix (The Prophits), and Bill Phelps (The Hemphills).
-They remain great friends today.
+He then joined The Rhythm Masters from Cincinnati, featuring Buddy Lyles (of The Florida Boys), Dan Hubbard, Grady "Chico" Nix (The Prophits), and Bill Phelps (The Hemphills).
 In October 2006, The Rhythm Masters joined together for a reunion concert in northern Kentucky.

 In 1970, Dykes joined Coy Cook & The Senators from Pensacola, Florida.
-At that time, the Senators were owned by renowned gospel music promoter J.G.
+At the time, the Senators were owned by renowned gospel music promoter J.G.
 Whitfield, who also owned The Singing News.
 The Senators consisted of Coy Cook, Mac Evans, Calvin Runyon, and Nick Bruno.
 Not long after Dykes joined The Senators, Nick Bruno left and was replaced by Ralph Jarmin.
 Mac Evans left and was replaced by Don Burris.
 The Senators headlined and opened for all of J.G.
-Whitfield's concerts.
-Every major act typically performed at Bonnifay, Florida, where literally thousands of people set up tents and sat outside in lawn chairs waiting for their favorite groups to come up on the flatbed truck stage.
+Whitfield's concerts, major acts typically performing at Bonnifay, Florida.

 After leaving the Senators in 1972, Dykes joined the famous Cathedral Quartet of Stowe, Ohio.
 Members of the group at that time were George Younce, Glenn Payne, Roy Tremble and Jim Garstand (pianist).
-The Cathedrals were not as well known as they became in the '80s and beyond; in the early '70s they were just launching their ministry after being on the Rex Humbard Cathedral of Tomorrow program.
-Dykes had the privilege to perform on an album that reached #1 in the gospel charts, The Last Sunday.
+In the early '70s they began their ministry after being on the Rex Humbard Cathedral of Tomorrow program.
 In total, he performed on 4 LP albums with the Cathedral Quartet, including The Last Sunday, Town & Country, and Somebody Loves Me.
-He recounts, "Singing with the Cathedral Quartet with their sound and professionalism was probably one of the greatest experiences in my music profession and something that I'll always be grateful for."